gscollins1973/gscollins1973.github.io/README.md

 # Personal Github Page Powered by Quarto

-It is baseed on the pages by Dr Gang He; you can check out his site at <https://drganghe.github.io>.
+It is based on the pages by Dr Gang He; you can check out his site at <https://drganghe.github.io>.